 My sister Zara and I are proud to have advocated for bringing Sibshops to SARRC in 2020.
 I am currently a freshman in high school, and Zara is in sixth grade.
 Our younger brother, Euan, is 9 years old and was diagnosed with autism four years ago.
 As siblings to a brother with autism, Zara and I are constantly finding our place and adjusting to everything that happens to Euan.

 School in 2020 looks different for students across the nation.
 While a new school year is always about change—new teachers, new classrooms, new friends—2020 brings the uncertainty of virtual or in-person learning (or a combination of both), masks, social distancing, handwashing, and more.

-Southwest Autism Research & Resource Center (SARRC) is pleased to announce the election of two new members to its Board of Directors: Chadwick Campbell and Jamie Price.
+Southwest Autism Research & Resource Center is pleased to announce the election of Julie Alpert to its board of directors.

 By Mathilde Rispoli

 I remember the first time I walked into SARRC, I was in the waiting room, waiting with my leg bouncing up and down.
 I was nervously thinking about what my first volunteer session as a Peer Mentor in the CommunityWorks program would be like.
 My only experience with autism was through stories my mom had told me about her time as a teacher in a self-contained classroom.

 Marisa Carroll is a Senior Behavior Therapist at Southwest Autism Research & Resource Center (SARRC).
 She has been with SARRC for three years working within the Community School, an inclusive preschool program that provides high-quality early childhood education and ABA-based programming for children with autism and their typically developing peers.

 Recently, a SARRC clinical supervisor posted this picture to her Instagram.
 Of all the videos, images, and memes I’ve seen since we were first hit with COVID-19, this one is by far my favorite.